Criteria:

 Who it applies to

-Properties with a private sewage system under 10,000 litres per day.
+Waterfront and near water properties with a private sewage system under 10,000 litres per day.

 Inspection frequency